lains/link_grammar_prolog/README.md

 * either Cygwin (and always use the cygwin*.dll library altogether with the binding library)
 * or MingWin and compile natively for Windows API

-Once `SWILIBPL` and `SWIINC` environment variables are set properly, from the root of the sources, run:
+Once `STATIC_SWILIBPL` and `SWIINC` environment variables are set properly, from the root of the sources, run:
 ```
 make
 ```